WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 A new deployment method for the .NET core libraries removes the build issues brought on by using a Nuget to distribute framework assemblies such as mscorlib.dll and netstandard.dll.
 In order to benefit from these improvements you must ensure that you have:

-  * Update Meadow CLI to version 0.6
+* Update Meadow CLI to version 0.15.0 or later
 * Remove all references to the `WildernessLabs.Meadow.Assemblies` nuget (primarily by updating to the latest `Meadow.Core`)

 ## Meadow.Core